NeonGeckoCom/neon-docs/docs/skill_development/voice-user-interface-design-guidelines/example-dialogs.md

 ## Organized Interaction Scripts

 The next step in the process is organizing the first pass of dialogs into groups.
 You may already have a good idea of what these groups of similar interactions are based on your Job Stories from the beginning phase.
 You can also think of these as the features of the skill.
-In the Behave format these groups or features are called Scenarios.
+These groups or features are called Scenarios.

 | **Scenario** | **When a user asks for the current Moon Phase**         |
 | :----------- | :------------------------------------------------------ |